INS No 100(i); E 100; Curcumin

 Commission Regulation (EU) No 231/2012

 Curcumin (INS No. 100(i)) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as adopted by the Codex Alimentarius Commission.
-There are currently 6 food categories for which MPLs for curcumin have been adopted in the General Standard of Food Additives, with a large number of other applications of curcumin as a color additive in foods and beverages proposed and pending adoption, following completion of the review and comment process.
+There are currently 31 food categories for which MPLs for curcumin have been adopted in the General Standard of Food Additives, with a number of other applications of curcumin as a color additive in foods and beverages proposed and pending adoption, following completion of the review and comment process.

 Safety evaluation of certain food additives and contaminants.
 (Sixty-first meeting of the Joint FAO/WHO Expert Committee on Food Additives) WHO Food Additives Series No. 52.
 Available online